 CCCP appeared on Soviet sports uniforms, spacecraft, and official documents, and became a symbol recognized worldwide during the Cold War.

-CCCP: More than Four Letters
+CCCP: More Than Four Letters

 The CCCP played a central role in the Cold War, competing with the United States in politics, military strength, and space exploration.